Kyutark/Kyutark.github.io/_posts/2025-01-12-Linux Commands.md

 title: Linux Commands
 author: Kyutark
 date: 2025-01-12 00:04:00 +0900
-categories: [CS]
+categories: [STUDY]
-tags: [bioinformatics]
+tags: [bioinformatics, CS]
 ---
 These are the commands I tend to use on Linux servers, such as _eevee_ in CSBL.
-EEVEE![[Pasted image 20250112015856.png|30x30]]has the unique ability to evolve into eight different creatures: Sylveon, Umbreon, Espeon, Leafeon, Glaceon, Vaporeon, Jolteon, or Flareon.
+EEVEE has the unique ability to evolve into eight different creatures: Sylveon, Umbreon, Espeon, Leafeon, Glaceon, Vaporeon, Jolteon, or Flareon.

 #### 1. cd (change directory)
 **examples :**